- Faculty and Associates

 After graduation, Sukhraj moved to Ottawa to participate in the federal government’s Policy Analyst Recruitment Development Program (PARDP) at Natural Resources Canada (NRCan).
 Over the course of the two-year program, she completed placements working in various NRCan sectors such as the Strategic Policy and Results Sector, the Canadian Forest Service, and the Deputy Minister’s Canada-U.S. Task Team.

 Following PARDP, Sukhraj moved back to Vancouver to join the Policy and Economic Analysis Branch at Fisheries and Oceans Canada (DFO)working on international policy, including the successful renegotiation of the Pacific Salmon Treaty.
-Sukhraj is currently a Senior Policy Advisor at DFO, providing policy advice and support on the development of domestic and international policy positions.
+Sukhraj is currently a Senior Advisor to the Regional Director General, West and North Region Environment and Climate Change Canada.

 Sukhraj’s experience in the MPP program provided her with a broad skillset in strategic policy analysis and an understanding of the economic implications involved complex policy decisions.
 The program also provided Sukhraj with the opportunity to strengthen her communication and leadership skills through its School of Public Policy Case Competitions and various other academic presentations.
 Together, the MPP program provided a solid foundation that has equipped Sukhraj to work on a diverse range of policy issues.